-It works really, really well.
-I then reconfigured my Standard Test to react if it’s 30 days or less to the SSL certificate expiration.
+It works well.
+I then reconfigured my Standard Test to react if it’s 30 days or less before the SSL certificate expiration.

 How much does it cost, then?
-Well, Application Insights has always been a bit tough to predict, as cost occurs via data ingestion (which is now minimal) and multi-step web tests (of which there are zero).
+Well, Application Insights have always been tough to predict, as cost occurs via data ingestion (which is now minimal) and multi-step web tests (of which there are zero).

 During the preview, Standard Tests are free.
 Once the capability becomes generally available, pricing will be revealed.